 The National Health Service (NHS), UK estimates that 1 in 10 women have adenomyosis, which is mostly visible in women aged 40 to 50 years with similar or no adenomyosis symptoms.
 Adenomyosis varies widely among women, including the extent of the condition and therefore the seriousness of the visible symptoms.

-A quick check for adenomyosis symptoms are listed below:
+A quick check for adenomyosis symptoms is listed below:

 - heavy menstrual bleeding